Last modified — 05 Sep 2025

-Definition: A scientific procedure undertaken to make a discovery, test a hypothesis, or demonstrate a known fact.
+An action undertaken to make a discovery, test a hypothesis, or confirm a known fact.

 The pen will fall to the ground.

-It takes about 1 second before it touches the ground.
+It will take about 1 sec to reach the ground.

-Common sense: The outcome of some experiments cannot be determined with sufficient certainty beforehand.
+The outcome of some experiments cannot be determined beforehand.

 Draw a card from a well-shuffled deck: which one you will get?

-The probability theory in Stat 302 is a branch of mathematics.
-It is a system based on a set of Axioms.
+It is a branch of Mathematics, and is based on a set of Axioms.

 We denote it by \(\Omega\), and a generic outcome, also called sample point, by \(\omega\) (i.e. \(\omega \in \Omega\)).